 The Splash Screen is displayed momentarily on system power up.
 This screen can also be selected for display as one of the screen saver selections found in the monitor configuration.

 HOME SCREEN

-Every control function can be accessed by pressing one of the Buttons on the Home Screen.
-The Home Screen also displays some of the system status and warnings.
-The following items are displayed and/or controlled from this screen:
+All control functions can be accessed by pressing one of the Buttons on the Home Screen.
+The Home Screen also displays system status and warnings in order of priority.

 HOME SCREEN WITH FLOOR HEAT OPTION